-The completed review must be maintained at the SFA level.
+The con npleted i eview must be maintained at the SFA level.

-School Name: Review Date:
+School 1 Name: Review Date:

-SFA Reviewer:
+SFA Re viewer:

-OGRAM ON-SITE REVIEW (Review Date: at a minimum, to complete the on-site review requirement:
+CHOOL BREAKFAST PROGRAM ON-SITE REVIEW (Review Date: Lestions are recommended, at a minimum, to complete the on-site review requirement:

+VEC BATAL COUNTING AND OLABAING SVOTEM

 YES NO MEAL-COUNTING AND -CLAIMING SYSTEM

-1. Is the method used for counting reimbursable meals in compliance with the approved point of service requirement?
+vic .
+Is the method used for counting reimbursable meals in compliance with the approved point of service requirement?
 (Meal counts must be taken at the location[s] where complete meals are served to children.)

-2. Is the ne point o of service e meal count used to determine the school's claim for reimbursement?
+2. Is the point t of serv ice meal count used to determine the school's claim for reimbursement?

-3. Is th ne person respons ible for monitoring meals correctly identifying reimbursable meals?
+3. Is the perso on respo nsible for monitoring meals correctly identifying reimbursable meals?

-4. Is the ne school correctl y implementing policies for handling the following (as applicable):
+4. Is the scho ol correc ctly implementing policies for handling the following (as applicable):

 YES NO N/A

 Incomplete meals?

 Second meals?

 Lost, stolen, misused, forgotten, or destroyed tickets, tokens, IDs, etc?

 Visiting student meals?

 Adult and nonstudent meals (and identifying program vs nonprogram)?

 À la carte?

 Student worker meals?

 Field trips?

 Charged and/or prepaid meals?

 Offer versus Serve

 Unpaid meal charges?

+of identifying nonreimbursable meals (i.e., not meeting meal pattern require- ult meals) and distinguishing them from reimbursable meals?